cowrie-dev/ERCs/ERCS/erc-xxxx.md

 }
 ```

+### ERC-165 conformance

+Implementations MUST support ERC-165 for `IPayoutRace`.
+Optional interfaces, such as `IPayoutRaceIntrospection` and `IAssetDescribe`, SHOULD be discoverable via ERC-165.

+### Admin considerations

+Access control for setters is intentionally unspecified; EIP-173 ownership or a role-based pattern is recommended.

 ### Keys and packed identifiers

 The `key` is an opaque identifier interpreted by the handler.
 Implementers are encouraged to **pack identifiers** needed for fulfillment directly into the `key` to minimize storage and simplify listing.
 Examples: